Alter a table

 type

-This parameter acts a formal specifier for the type checker.
-If omitted, the resulting Table is implicitly a Table[dict[str, Any]].
-If provided, it must match the type hint specified in the assignment.
+Optional.
+A formal specifier for the type checker.
+If provided, row_type must match the type hint specified in the assignment.
 For more information, see Typing support.

 table_admin_timeout_ms